 How do I log in to the computers?

-Log on to these computers using your P number (on your student card ie: P0123456) as a username and your date of birth (until you change your password) in the following format: dd/mm/yy as the password.
+Log on to these computers using your P number (on your student ID card) as your username and your single sign on password.

 Borrow a Laptop